VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/09 Object/07 Exercises/L2-02-Add-Liscence-Number-If-Adult/01 Problem Statement.md

 # Problem Statement

-By default declare a variable as "myRandomNumbers" with integer array value
+By default declare a variable as "studentDetails" with a value of student details

-In the list of given numbers get all that when divided by 3 returns 0 as remiander (numbers that are multiples of 3) and save it in a new array "myResult"
+studentDetails value should contain name, age, gender, course, state, district, pincode
+Print the studentDetails object
+Add liscenceNo to studentDetails if student age is greater or equal than 18

-Print the myResult array
+Print the studentDetails object

 ## Rules
-* Get all the numbers in the array that are multiples of 3. eg : 3, 6, 9,..,
+* Check the age of student
+* If age greater than or equal to 18
+    * Add liscenceNo to studentDetails
+* If age less than than 18
+    * Skip adding

 ## Manditory Steps